shrncr/ibm-watsonx-orchestrate-adk/README.md

 ```

 ### Why `-e`?
 The `-e` flag is optional and stands for "editable mode."
-This allows you to make changes to the source code of the library and have those changes reflected immediately without needing to reinstall the package.
+This allows you to make changes to the source code of the library and have those changes reflected immediately without needing to reinstall the dependency package.
 This is useful for development purposes.
 ---

 ## How to Build the distributable Package